janmoppel/capybara/README.md

 # capybara

 A new Flutter application.
-Version s1000s.
+Version numero uno.
 ## Getting Starteds

 For help getting started with Flutter, view osur online